-- The robot bumps into obstacles in the test bed. - The robot stops working.
+- The robot bumps into obstacles in the test bed.

+- The robot drops an object.

+- The robot stops working.

 The set DB of disqualifying events for this task are:

 - The robot damages or destroys the objects requested to manipulate. - The robot damages the test bed.